 - Represented a television studio against participation claims brought by heirs of the creators of a popular soap opera.
 Negotiated a favorable resolution.

-- Represented a production company in an AFMA arbitration against a foreign distribution company over minimum guarantee payments.
-Negotiated a favorable resolution.
+- Represented production companies in IFTA arbitrations against a foreign distribution company over minimum guarantee payments.
+Negotiated favorable resolutions.

-- Represented a foreign distribution company in an AFMA arbitration against a production company over the right to distribute sequels to a popular motion picture.
+- Represented a foreign distribution company in an IFTA arbitration against a production company over the right to distribute sequels to a popular motion picture.
 Negotiated a favorable resolution.

 - Represented a trust controlling literary rights to science fiction works in copyright and participation accounting disputes against a production company.